frjo/hugo-theme-zen/README.md

 Styles and scripts are processed with Hugo pipes that was added in Hugo 0.46.

 To customise a js or sass file, copy it to the root assets directory and edit it there.
 Make sure to maintain the directory structure inside the assets/sass directory.

+There is an `assets/sass/_custom.scss` file meant for your custom styles.
+Copy it to the root `assets/sass/_custom.scss` to use it.

 The default styles in `assets/sass/_zen.scss` are boring but functional.
 You can easily overide them completely by placing an empty file named "_zen.scss" in root assets/sass directory.